bitmoa/containers/bitmoa/mariadb-galera/README.md

 docker-compose logs mariadb
 ```

-To increase the verbosity on intialization or add extra debug information, you can assign the `BITNAMI_DEBUG` environment variable to `true`.
+To increase the verbosity on intialization or add extra debug information, you can assign the `BITMOA_DEBUG` environment variable to `true`.

 You can configure the containers [logging driver](https://docs.docker.com/engine/admin/logging/overview/) using the `--log-driver` option if you wish to consume the container logs differently.
 In the default configuration docker uses the `json-file` driver.